 Do not use zinc oxide based cremes (commonly used for diaper rash) on pets.
 Zinc oxide is toxic if licked.

 When it comes to protecting underlying carpeting or flooring upon which a downer dog is bedded, nothing beats an office chair / floor protector (or two, side by side, if need be).
 Towels, blankets, dog bed, food that may spill, etc. can all safely be placed on the protector.

 Diapers for dogs are available through some of the companies that also make mobility carts.
 Please view the accessories section at www.k9carts.com, or the many items at www.carealotpets.com (diapers, wraps and piddle pants pictured here).

 Another important concern regards the pet outdoors.
 Urine or fecal odors or damaged skin will attract flies readily.
 The animal will not be able to shoo flies properly.
 It only takes an hour on a hot day for fly eggs to turn into tissue eating maggots (a condition called "myiasis").
 If the tissues are deeply invaded, death may result.
 Be sure your pet is not allowed to attract flies.

 A special harness can be a great help in your ability to move or carry your dog around, letting you keep the front or hind quarters raised when your dog can’t.
 One company making such harnesses is Animal Suspension Technology at www.petsupportsuit.com.
+Another popular choice is the Help 'Em Up Harness at Helpemup.com.
 See more of these products below, under Physical Therapy.

 TIP: When buying an orthopedic bed, be sure it is machine washable.